Alexander Technique in Barcelona for actors, performers, and anyone under pressure.

 physical discomfort from prolonged stress

-The Alexander Technique helps you:
+Alexander Technique helps you:

 speak with more ease and authority